Palmon’s Evolution of Anger! (JP)

 Togemon in Toy Town (EN)

-Mimi: “Of all the strange things we saw on Digimon Island…”
+Mimi: “Of all the strange things that happened to us on Digimon Island…”

 Mimi: “… I never expected to find a secret admirer in the sewers.”